 In NSW the Cameron Review into community legal centres in NSW resulted in recommendations for state government funding including a three year funding cycle.
 Read the Cameron Review for further information about community legal centres in NSW, recommendations for future resourcing of the sector.

-NACLC is the national peak for community legal centres in Australia.
+CLCA is the national peak for community legal centres in Australia.
 All members of state peaks are also members of the national association.
-NACLC provides important member services including managing the national Community Legal Sector Insurance Scheme, managing the national CLASS data base for collecting service data, managing and implementing the National Accreditation Scheme and convening an annual national conference.
+CLCA provides important member services including managing the national Community Legal Sector Insurance Scheme, managing the national CLASS data base for collecting service data, managing and implementing the National Accreditation Scheme and convening an annual national conference.
 For more information, click here.

 NSW Legal Assistance Sector